stanleygomes/endor-cli/README.md

-# Mark II - A nodeJS bot to fill a duolingo story
+# Mark II - A nodeJS bot to test a duolingo story

-I'll help you to make a lot of XP on **duolingo**. 🚀
+This is for testing only porposes 🚀

 *It was crafted on [Nodevader](https://github.com/stanleygomes/nodevader)*.